Who can make a claim

 Death benefits are paid to a surviving partner, children or dependants, or to the deceased’s estate.

-If your injuries are (partly) the fault of your employer or any other person, you may also be able to claim additional compensation under common law.
+If your mental injuries are (fully or partly) the fault of your employer or any other person, you may also be able to claim additional compensation under common law.
 Whether you're entitled to this claim depends on the state in which your work injury occurred.
 Time limits and complicated rules apply.

 Common law claims usually include financial support being claimed for: